jake-chipps/friendometer/_docs/guides/code-guide.md

 | *set brightness to [NUMBER]*   | Sets the brightness of all NeoPixels to the specified brightness (0-255).  |
 | *red [NUMBER] green [NUMBER] blue [NUMBER]* | Creates a color with the amount of red, green, and blue specified.
 NUMBER is an integer from 0 to 255.  |

 When we set the color and brightness of the NeoPixels, we want to do this right when the code starts.
 For this reason, we need the *on start* block.
-Here is what it might look like to initialize the NeoPixels to the color red and brightness 255 (full brightness)
+Here is what it might look like to initialize the NeoPixels to the color cyan and brightness 255 (full brightness)
 ```
 on start:
   set cyan to red 0 green 255 blue 255